FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 This clearly references the `images/cereal` directory.
 There are five images with four letter names.
 Four of those images have the letter `i`.
 If we remove those, we are left with `bomb.jpg`.
 In that image is a cereal box with the Joker on it and a bomb in the bottom right corner.
 The bomb in the corner is five sticks of dynamite that "might blow you out of your seat."

-If we take the name of that image, `bomb` and rotate it, we get `qwoq`.
+If we take the name of that image, `bomb` and rotate the letters, we get `qwoq`.

 ```
 qwoq: